Reema Omer: Report Card

 Reema Omer regularly appears as an analyst along with leading analysts and opinion makers comprising Suhail Warraich, Mazhar Abbas, Hassan Nisar, Benazir Shah, Shahzad Iqbal, Muneeb Farooq, Ather Kazmi and Irshad Hameed, on the current affairs talk show of the Geo News called "Report Card" wherein she presents her opinion and analysis on legal matters and political situation in Pakistan.

 Aurat Card

-Reema Omer along with female journalists including; Benazir Shah, Mehmal Sarfaraz and Natasha created a YouTube show called "Aurat Card", to give women a platform to voice out their concerns and share their perspective.
+Reema Omer, along with female journalists Benazir Shah, Mehmal Sarfaraz and Natasha Zai, created a YouTube show called "Aurat Card" to give women a platform to voice out their concerns and share their perspective.
 They discuss the variety of topics and issues they have expertise and interest in particularly related to politics, law, sports or entertainment.
 They analyze current affairs, review movies and dramas, and review different products of use.

 Intimidation and harassment

 In 2019, Twitter sent a notice to Reema Omer that her tweets questioning the procedures of military courts, were in violation of the Constitution of Pakistan.
 However, then Federal Minister for Information Fawad Chaudhry denied the government's involvement in submitting an official correspondence to Twitter against Reema's in tweets.

 In 2020, Reema along with other female journalists appeared before the National Assembly's standing committee on human rights and requested its Chairman Bilawal Bhutto Zardari and the members to address the incidents of sexual harassment that female journalists and analysts have to face on Twitter.
 Having heard the accounts, the Federal Minister for Human Rights, Shireen Mazari condemned the harassment of female journalists and promised to take action against the persons involved in online harassment.

 The Coalition for Women in Journalism also condemned the persistent trolling by PTI supports who criticize Reema Omer's critical stance on the current state of affairs in Pakistan.